 The hardest part wasn't the AI.
 It was the trust gap.
 Restaurant managers have decades of intuition about their business.
 An AI forecast that says "you need 2 fewer servers Friday night" feels risky when you're the one who'll hear about it if service suffers.
 The design had to let them feel in control while nudging them toward better decisions.

-This dual-audience challenge shaped every interaction pattern: corporate users needed data density and configurability, while restaurant managers needed glanceable, action-oriented views they could use between rushes.
+This multi-audience challenge shaped every interaction pattern: corporate users needed data density and configurability, restaurant managers needed glanceable, action-oriented views they could use between rushes, and employees needed to see and adjust their schedules and receive critical information from managers.

-Auto-scheduling became the product's signature feature — and it started from a clear painpoint surfaced during customer discovery.
+Auto-scheduling became one of the product's signature features, and it started from a clear pain point we heard during customer discovery.
 Restaurant managers were spending hours each week building schedules manually, juggling availability, labor laws, skill mix, cost targets, and training requirements.
 We mapped their end-to-end scheduling journey from pre-shift prep through close to understand where AI could reduce cognitive load without undermining their expertise.

-The team used sacrificial concepts to test fundamentally different scheduling approaches with managers — from fully automated to heavily manual — before committing to an interaction pattern.
-Concept testing revealed that managers didn't want to be removed from the process; they wanted a smart starting point they could adjust.
-That insight shaped the entire design direction.
+The team used sacrificial concepts to test very different scheduling approaches with managers, from fully automated to heavily manual, before committing to an interaction pattern.
+Concept testing showed us that managers didn't want to be removed from the process.
+They wanted a smart starting point they could adjust.
+That insight guided the rest of the design.

-We iterated from early concepts through to a shipped workflow that launched across both the web dashboard (for corporate ops teams doing multi-location scheduling) and the mobile employee app (for managers making real-time adjustments on the floor).
+We iterated from early concepts to a shipped workflow that launched across both the web dashboard and the mobile employee app.
 The interface had to make a tangled web of constraints feel manageable without hiding the complexity underneath.

 Demand forecasting: AI predictions for sales, traffic, and labor needs.
-The forecast views were designed to show not just what the system recommended, but why — making the AI's reasoning transparent and editable.
+The forecast views were designed to show not just what the system recommended, but why.
+We made the AI's reasoning transparent and editable.

 The override system: Managers could override any AI suggestion, and the system learned from those overrides.
 It's not "the AI knows best."
 It's "let's figure this out together, and the system gets smarter over time."

 Giving managers the confidence they would be prepared for whatever the day gave them.
 The shift from "I don't trust this forecast" to "I feel ready for today" was the moment the design was working.
-That's a design achievement, not just a data science one — and it came from the whole team iterating on the right signals to surface.
+That's a design achievement, not just a data science one.
+It came from the whole team iterating on the right signals to surface.

-Led design and launch of the veterinary industry's first pet travel health documentation engine, working with a cross-functional product team to build a platform now used by 80% of the industry.
+Led design and launch of the veterinary industry's first international pet travel health documentation engine, working with a cross-functional product team to build a platform now used across the industry.

 International pet travel requires complex health documentation that varies by country, species, and constantly changing regulations.
 Veterinarians were spending hours researching requirements for each trip, often navigating multiple government databases and hoping they had the latest information.